 Finally, the insurance market depends on capital.
 However, capital is only available to organizations and industries that have been built on trust.
 That is because an insurer’s ability to write premiums, just as they do when you take out car insurance, is greater if they can spread the risk between a number of parties.
 To do that, they need to be able to convince themselves, and the companies they are sharing the risk with, that they understand the worst-case scenario.
 For all of the reasons we have described above, that is not straightforward.

-In practical terms that means we need to think differently about the products we develop and the value they create for our customers.
 One of the strengths of the IoT is that the information that is being gathered by these connected devices can be used to inform decision making and is often a catalyst for change.
 Therefore, we must have confidence in the technologies and in the data they generate.
 If we can establish a chain of trust from the device to the data, it will also offer us some assurance over the business-critical services that our products now enable.
+Tim continues: “Having trusted components within an organization or system helps insurers to compartmentalize risk and reduce the cost of inaction.
+With more trusted components, comes greater business resiliency and more understanding of supply chains that keeps the cost of failure to a minimum.”

 Trust must be designed-in to a device, starting at the silicon.
 However, as we scale the IoT, we cannot expect the level of security expertise available to manufacturers to grow with it.
 We also cannot afford for security to be an afterthought.
 To address this challenge, and to ensure that we continue to innovate, we have to work together to make the IoT more secure.
-That means putting frameworks in place to give product developers access to world-leading security expertise and helping them meet international laws, regulations and baseline requirements.
+As Tim explains: ““Having standards and regulations in place in industries helps put the yard stick in the right place and sets the right direction.”
+In my mind, this means putting frameworks in place to give product developers access to world-leading security expertise and helping them meet international laws, regulations and baseline requirements.
 It also involves working together to establish a common security standard that is based on a Root of Trust.

 This will help us demonstrate to insurers that the risk of a cyberattack has been reduced.
 Investing in security upfront will also save time and resources and get products to market faster in the longer term.